Who is this degree intended for?

 How will I register for classes?

-The Registrar's Office will assist students with course registration in their first semester.
+The law school will assist students with course registration in their first semester.

 How do I obtain an FSU ID Card?